aakash17kc/ContentServer/Readme.md

 ### Reference Documentation
 * Please refer to [Production.md](Production.md) for the details about what should be done in order to ship it on production
-* Please refer to [ServiceDescription.md](ServiceDescription.md) for the details class hierarchy and API endpoints.
+* Please refer to [ServiceDescription.md](ServiceDescription.md) for the details on class hierarchy and API endpoints.
 * This project is a Spring Boot application that uses the following technologies:
   * Java 21
   * Spring Boot 3.3.1